mtakanen/aws-glue-demo/glue-demo/README.md

 Original datasets are available online here: https://catalog.data.gov/dataset?res_format=CSV&tags=weather

 Datasets have been truncated for demo purposes.
 Weather data sample (1) is stored in two parts to simulate split data files often necessary when working with large datasets.
-Glue crawler automatically detects that parts have common database schema as long as the first rows are identical, i.e. all csv parts must contain table column names in the first row.
+Glue crawler automatically detects parts that share a common database schema, as long as the first rows are identical, i.e. all csv file parts must contain table column names in the first row.

 ## What does demo do?
 Application first setups a managed resource policy that allows to read and write a user owned S3 resource.
 It also creates an IAM role and trust policy for Glue service to assume the role.
 Furthermore, an AWS managed policy is attached to the role that grants access to Glue services.